tsaiweiwu/arch/python.md

 ### Install tensorflow-gpu

-- get an interactive job on gpu node
+- get an interactive job on a gpu node

   `$ interact -p a100 -N1 -n12 --gres=gpu:1 -t 60`